Muhammad-Abubakar-143/youtube_clone/README.md

-# Karmawala International

-# Introduction
+# Youtube Clone App

-If you want to create a fully responsive rice farm application.
-Then you can use this code as an example.
+Want to design a fully responsive and modern clone like Youtube.
+You can use this code to make it.
+Moreover you will learn about:
+1. API calls
+2. Data fetching
+3. Data Handleing
+and much more.

-### Tools
+## Tools
+In this project i've used :
 1. React.JS
+2. Rapid API.
-2. Tailwindcss
+3. Tailwindcss

 ### `npm start`